apeskinian/p5_treasures_untold/README.md

     Colour-coded messages are used for clear understanding of what a message is about:
     - Green messages are confirmation of a process completing successfully
     - Blue messages are indicators of an event or process that the user should be aware of
-    - Purple messagea are related to rewards and inform the user when a reward has been activated
+    - Purple message are related to rewards and inform the user when a reward has been activated
     - Red messages indicate that there has been an error

-    All messages except green success messages require acknowledgement by the user and so do not autohide.
+    All messages except green success messages require acknowledgement by the user and so do not auto-hide.
 Success messages will hide after a few seconds as they are confirming successful events.

     | Message | Screenshot |
     | :---: | :---: |